OBiLab/VarCall2015/day3/d3t1_mapping_and_bam_refinement.md

 Samtools index:
 ```
-module load autoload samtools
 samtools faidx Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa

 ```

 bwa index:

 ```
-module load bwa
 bwa index -a is Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa

 ```

  > `-a is` *sets the algorithm to be used to construct a suffix array.
 This is suitable for databases smaller than 2GB*

 Picard Dictionary:

 ```
-module load autoload picard
-java -jar /cineca/prod/applications/picard/1.119/binary/bin/CreateSequenceDictionary.jar R= Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa O= Saccharomyces_cerevisiae.EF4.68.dna.toplevel.dict
+java1_8 -jar /opt/bio/picard.jar CreateSequenceDictionary R=Saccharomyces_cerevisiae.EF4.68.dna.toplevel.fa O=Saccharomyces_cerevisiae.EF4.68.dna.toplevel.dict

 ```

+---
+>
-#### Question - Name the extensions of the files (e.g. ‘.txt’, ‘.sam’) that have been created for indices of
+>Question - Name the extensions of the files (e.g. ‘.txt’, ‘.sam’) that have been created for indices of
-- samtools:
+>- samtools:
-- bwa:
+>- bwa:
-- picard:
+>- picard:
+>
+---

 ## Align reads to the Reference Genome using BWA